Hackbrett3X/forejs/README.md

 });
 ```

-For more examples have a look at the build and test files.
+For more examples take a look at the build and test files.
 ## Documentation
 ### Classes